mozilla/shield-studies-addon-template/docs/DEV.md

 $ npm run build
 ```

-This packages the add-on into an xpi file which is stored in `dist/`.
+This packages the add-on into an zip file which is stored in `dist/`.
 This file is what you load into Firefox.

 ## Loading the Web Extension in Firefox

 You can have Firefox automatically launched and the add-on installed by running:

-`$ npm run firefox`
+`$ npm run once`

-To load the extension manually instead, open (preferably) the [Developer Edition of Firefox](https://www.mozilla.org/firefox/developer/) and load the `.xpi` using the following steps:
+To load the extension manually instead, open (preferably) the [Developer Edition of Firefox](https://www.mozilla.org/firefox/developer/) and load the `.zip` using the following steps:

 * Navigate to _about:config_ and set `extensions.legacy.enabled` to `true`.
 This permits the loading of the embedded Web Extension since new versions of Firefox are becoming restricted to pure Web Extensions only.
 * Navigate to _about:debugging_ in your URL bar
 * Select "Load Temporary Add-on"
-* Find and select the latest xpi file you just built.
+* Find and select the latest zip file you just built.

 ## Seeing the add-on in action

 To debug installation and loading of the add-on:

-* Open the Browser Console using Firefox's top menu at `Tools > Web Developer > Browser Console`.
+The Browser Console is automatically opened on start.
+(Usually accessible using Firefox's top menu at `Tools > Web Developer > Browser Console`).

 This will display Shield (loading/telemetry) and log output from the add-on.

 See [TESTPLAN.md](./TESTPLAN.md) for more details on how to see this add-on in action and hot it is expected to behave.

 ## Automated launch of Firefox with add-on installed

-`$ npm run firefox` starts Firefox and automatically installs the add-on in a new profile and opens the browser console automatically.
+`$ npm run once` starts Firefox and automatically installs the add-on in a new profile and opens the browser console automatically.

 Note: This runs in a recently created profile, and the study variation/branch is overridden by a preference in the FIREFOX_PREFERENCES section of `test/utils.js`.

+To automatically reload the extension on file changes:

+`$ npm run watch`

 ## Automated testing

-`npm run test` verifies the telemetry payload as expected at Firefox startup and add-on installation in a clean profile, then does **optimistic testing** of the _commonest path_ though the study for a user
+`$ npm run test` verifies the telemetry payload as expected at Firefox startup and add-on installation in a clean profile, then does **optimistic testing** of the _commonest path_ though the study for a user

 * prove the notification bar ui opens
 * _clicking on the left-most button presented_.